 Originally published by the Center for Parent and Teen Communication

 The Center for Children and Youth can help you establish healthy family routines, connect with other parents, plan activities at home, and receive critical assistance when you need it most.
-Our professional staff offer parent coaching and a full range of therapy services for children.
+Our professional staff offer parent coaching and a full range of mental health services for children and teens.
 If you need guidance during this time or are facing other challenges as a parent, we are here for you.
-Schedule a parent consultation or call us at 415-359-2443.
+Contact us online or call us at 1-888-927-0839 to discuss what you are grappling with and how we can help.